Wottrich/android-koin-scope-test/README.md

 # android-koin-scope-test
-Trying to undestand how koin scope works
+Trying to understand how koin scope works